 He represented the ILSI when it was seeking tax-exempt status for its foundation (1983) from the IRS, and pledged to the tax authorities that the organization "does not have any plans to engage in commercially sponsored scientific research."
 Under IRS rules, it is not permitted to engage in any form of political lobbying,

 Middlekauff said that the ILSI would "direct the research toward benefiting the public" and would release all research results.
 He was also closely associated in the Toxicology Forum with Alex Malaspina and Carol Henry, and with Phillippe Shubrik.

-Middlekauff's name often appears in the cc lists or letterhead of many chemical/food related organisations: The International Technical Caramel Association was also favoured by his legal and chemical knowledge He is now deceased, but The American Chemical Association has a Roger Middlekauff Award for 'Chemistry and The Law' subsidiary.
+Middlekauff's name often appears in the cc lists or letterhead of many chemical/food related organizations: The International Technical Caramel Association was also favored by his legal and chemical knowledge He is now deceased, but The American Chemical Association has a Roger Middlekauff Award for 'Chemistry and The Law' subsidiary.